Photo Credit: claudia.susana

-- Puts money back in your pocket, reducing your loan term by years
+- Puts money back in your pocket, potentially reducing your loan term by years

 - Removes potential bias towards particular loans

-Call or email us if you want unbiased and independent mortgage broking advice with a 100% commission refund.
+Call or email us if you want a review.

 You may also like “9 Mortgage Mistakes Most People Make (and how to fix yours).”